A Dojo Loach freshwater species fish is one of the most popular types of aquarium fish. They are also known as a Pond Loach or Weather Loach.

 - Their own species – more Dojo Loach

 This fish species prefers to have friends around them at all times.
-They like groups tend to show their personality more when they have other Dojo Loaches to play with.
+They like groups and tend to show their personality more when they have other Dojo Loaches to play with.

 Most research studies share that they are happiest in groups of three.